AbrahamPaulJ/AutoApply/README.md

 - Node.js (version 18 or higher)
 - Playwright with Chromium
 - Two `chrome_profile` folders
-  *(Both must be logged into Seek and WhatsApp Web)*
+  *(Both must be logged into Seek)*
 - ngrok auth Key.
 Get one for free at https://ngrok.com/docs/api/resources/api-keys/
 - A Gemini API Key.
 Get one for free at https://aistudio.google.com/app/apikey
-- A Whatsapp number to receive the job listings in real time.
+- A Telegram number to receive the job listings in real time.

 ---